Board of Governors members

-On July 1, 2001, the Glenville State College Board of Governors assumed office, implementing the new institutional governance process established by law during the 2000 Legislative Session - Higher Education Policy Commission.
+On July 1, 2001, the Glenville State University Board of Governors assumed office, implementing the new institutional governance process established by law during the 2000 Legislative Session - Higher Education Policy Commission.

-Regular meetings of the Glenville State College Board of Governors will be held at least six times a year, with board committees meeting approximately one hour prior to the board meeting, if needed.
+Regular meetings of the Glenville State University Board of Governors will be held at least six times a year, with board committees meeting approximately one hour prior to the board meeting, if needed.

 The public is welcome to attend.
 Those wishing to address the Board must complete a public comment form.
 If submitting electronically, save and email to: Teresa.Sterns@glenville.edu.
 Electronic forms must be received by 4:00 pm the day prior to the scheduled Board meeting.
 Forms will also be available at the Board meeting and located in the public seating area.
 Please submit those forms to Teresa Sterns no later than fifteen minutes prior to the the commencement of the meeting.

 For more information, please contact Teresa Sterns, Executive Assistant to the President, at 304-462-4110.